natalieagus/50033/resources/general/bootstrap.md

 In this demo, we never really see `OnDisable` being called on the bridges.

 `OnDisable()` on a ScriptableObject runs whenever Unity _unloads_ that SO instance: exiting Play Mode (domain reload on), assembly reload/recompile, asset unload (because no strong references), addressable/references released, or an explicit unload call.
-In our current setup, we keep Bridges referenced for the <span class="orange-bold">whole</span> session (instance-event subscriptions + optional keep-alive holder), so they rarely unload mid-game—hence you don’t see `OnDisable()`.
+In our current setup, we keep Bridges referenced for the <span class="orange-bold">whole</span> session (instance-event subscriptions + optional keep-alive holder), so they rarely unload mid-game, hence you don’t see `OnDisable()`.

 Below are two small, controlled demos we can add to **force** an SO to unload and watch `OnDisable()` fire.